 What is sedation dentistry?

-When you undergo dental treatment with sedation, your dentist will administer a drug before or during the dental procedure that will help you feel calm and relaxed.
+When you undergo dental treatment with sedation, your dentist will administer a drug before or during the dental procedure that should help you feel calm and relaxed.

 What types of sedation options do you offer?